 One thing our team all agree on is that small ships provide the most intimate experience, enable you to access more areas and smaller landing sites.
 Smaller vessels also speed up the process of getting off the ship into zodiacs and onto land which gives you more time to explore.

 Then there are also the regulations to consider.
 IATO (International Association Of Antarctica Tour Operators) has very strict regulations which apply directly to ship size: “Vessels with more than 500 passengers shall not make landings in Antarctica” and “A maximum of 100 passengers may be ashore from a vessel at any one time, unless site specific advice requires fewer passengers.”
 Quite simply this means that if you want to guarantee a shore landing at each location then you need to consider a ship with under 100 passengers and there aren’t many of these.

-Eclipse Travel have an exclusive charter on the Akademik Ioffe and when we constructed this itinerary we put a lot of thought into how we could best ensure that our clients enjoy an incredible Solar Eclipse as well as an exceptional Antarctic cruise.
-We came to the conclusion that a shorter Classic Antarctica Peninsula voyage combined with the Solar Eclipse wouldn’t be feasible due to the several sea days it would require to deviate to reach the path of totality.
-Late November and December is a prime time to visit Antarctica and by organising the itinerary in the way we have we feel we have ensured our clients will not only enjoy an uncompromised Antarctic voyage but also have the best chance of witnessing a Total Solar Eclipse in all its glory.
+Eclipse Travel have a range of options designed ensure that our clients enjoy an incredible Solar Eclipse as well as an exceptional Antarctic cruise.
+Shorter Classic Antarctica Peninsula voyages combined with the Solar Eclipse aren’t really feasible due to the several sea days it would require to deviate to reach the path of totality.
+Late November and December is a prime time to visit Antarctica and these itineraries ensure our clients will not only enjoy an uncompromised Antarctic voyage but also have the best chance of witnessing a Total Solar Eclipse in all its glory.